Have you baked with coconut flour?

 - 4 large eggs (preferably brought to room temperature)

-- ½ cup agave nectar (or liquid sweetener of your choice)
+- ½ cup maple syrup, honey or agave nectar

 - ⅓ cup coconut oil, warmed until melted (or vegetable oil of choice)

 - 2 tablespoons dairy or nondairy milk of choice milk

 - Preheat oven to 350°F.

 - IMPORTANT: Line 8 muffin cups with paper or silicone liners; spray insides of cups with nonstick cooking spray or oil/grease (to prevent sticking).